freshsomebody/strategic-cache/README.md

   })
 })
 ```
+Note that here we directly pass the `maxAgeSeconds` and `maxEntries` to MyStore because strategic-cache cannot know what parameters your store needs.

 #### cacheOptions.fallbackStore: 'memory' | false
 When cacheOptions.store is invalid, strategic-cache will try to create the cache with the fallbackStore.
 It is `'memory'` in default which means to use build-in memory store as the fallbackStore.